-The bacteria are able to capture short nucleic acid sequences from invading pathogens and integrate them in the CRISPR loci amidst the repeats.
-Small RNAs, produced by transcription of these loci, can then guide a set of bacterial endonucleases to cleave the genomes of invading pathogens.
+Identified in archaea and bacteria, short nucleic acid sequences are captured from invading pathogens and integrated in the CRISPR loci amidst the repeats.
+Small RNAs, produced by transcription of these loci, can then guide a set of endonucleases to cleave the genomes of future invading pathogens.

 Definition: CRISPR/Cas9 is an RNA-guided gene editing platform derived from streptococcus pyogenes using an endonuclease (Cas9) and synthetic guide RNA to introduce a double strand break at a specific location within the genome.

 Use of wild-type Cas 9 has been shown to lead to off-target cleavage, but a modified version introduces only single strand “nicks” to the DNA, which in pairs still stimulate the repair mechanisms while significantly decreasing the risk of off-target cutting.

 Horizon has licensed IP from Harvard University, the Broad Institute and ERS Genomics with the goal of being able to ensure that we will be able to offer uninterrupted use of CRISPR-Cas9 technologies to our customers.